hemanth2004/doomsday-protocol/README.md

 # doomsday-protocol

-## What is it?

-A TUI application to download the world’s most important internet resources at the click of a button (and a few more).
-If the apocalypse/end/collapse was to arrive tomorrow, you’ll have the doomsday-protocol at hand to download and keep track of stuff.
+A CLI tool to download the internet’s most important resources at the click of a button.

-The `downloads` page helps keep track of and manage your downloads.
-The `guides` page helps browse and read our guides that help understand how and where you can use each of these resources.
-The `new resource` page lets you add a new resource using a HTTP/s download url along with a description.
+`downloads` helps keep track of and manage your downloads.
+The `guides` browse and read guides that help understand how and where you can use each of these resources.
+The `new resource` page lets you add a new resource using a url along with a description.

 > Screenshot of the download page
 > <img style="width: 750px; height: auto; " src="https://github.com/hemanth2004/doomsday-protocol/blob/main/packaged/Screenshots/10-1-25/downloads.png" />